 Regular weeding will stop weeds from competing for water with your plants.

-Using an below ground drip irrigation system can deliver water straight to the roots of your plants, where they need it most.
+Using a below ground drip irrigation system can deliver water straight to the roots of your plants, where they need it most.
 Below ground watering systems are important if you are using recycled water to reduce the health risks associated with greywater.

 Guide to Water Saving in Fire Sprinkler Systems

 Fire sprinkler water conservation is focused on identifying the opportunities for cutting the amount of water used in maintaining fire sprinkler systems, and the steps needed to adopt these opportunities.
-All the opportunities adhere to the fundamental principle that water-saving changes must not compromise the effectiveness of fire protection for Victoria's buildings.
+All of the opportunities adhere to the fundamental principle that water-saving changes must not compromise the effectiveness of fire protection for Victoria's buildings.

 Seven main opportunities for reducing water consumption have been identified.
 They are: